mateuszcalderon/pokeapi/README.md

     print(f"ID: {pokemon_info['id']}")
 ```

-  - If the Pokémon info is successfully retrieved, prints the name, ability, type and ID
+  - If the Pokémon info is successfully retrieved, prints the name, ability, type and ID.

 ## Development Environment:
 This project was developed using the following tools and versions: